hackathon-sidn/cors-proxy/README.md

 ## Configuration

-You can configure the port, allowed URLs and allowed origins of the server via these arguments:
+You can configure the port, route, allowed URLs and allowed origins of the server via these arguments:

 ```console
 $ deno run https://deno.land/x/cors_proxy/mod.ts --help